wolfSSL/wolfssl/sslSniffer/README.md

 `./configure --enable-sniffer CPPFLAGS=-DSTARTTLS_ALLOWED`

-The SSL KeyLog file option enables the sniffer to decrypt TLS traffic using the master secret obtained from a [NSS keylog file](https://web.archive.org/web/20220531072242/https://firefox-source-docs.mozilla.org/security/nss/legacy/key_log_format/index.html).
+The SSL Keylog file option enables the sniffer to decrypt TLS traffic using the master secret obtained from a [NSS keylog file](https://web.archive.org/web/20220531072242/https://firefox-source-docs.mozilla.org/security/nss/legacy/key_log_format/index.html).
 This allows the sniffer to decrypt all TLS traffic, even for TLS connections using ephemeral cipher suites.
-Currently, sniffer keylog file support is limited to TLSv1.2 traffic.
-WolfSSL can be configured to export a keylog file using the `-DSHOW_SECRETS -DHAVE_SECRET_CALLBACK -DWOLFSSL_SSLKEYLOGFILE` macros, independently from the sniffer feature (NOTE: never do this in a production environment, as it is inherently insecure).
+Keylog file sniffing is supported for TLS versions 1.2 and 1.3.
+WolfSSL can be configured to export a keylog file using the `--enable-keylog-export` configure option, independently from the sniffer feature (NOTE: never do this in a production environment, as it is inherently insecure).
 To enable sniffer support for keylog files, use the following configure command line and build as before:

 `./configure --enable-sniffer CPPFLAGS=-DWOLFSSL_SNIFFER_KEYLOGFILE`